 Lean on your agent for professional references; aside from what you’ve heard, agents act as ministerial fiduciary placing your needs above theirs.
 Be ready to solicit quality home inspectors /contractors who typically work in conjunction to assure a home’s condition.

 8. April Palomino – My Orlando Dream Home

 For most people purchasing a home is the largest investment that they make; you do not want any surprises; as they can be costly.
-As long as they asked for an inspection contingency at the time they wrote the contract and followed the terms of the contract they can back out of the purchase should the inspection report uncover structural damage or issues with critical systems that would be too costly to the buyer to undertake.
+As long as they asked for a home inspection contingency at the time they wrote the contract and followed the terms of the contract they can back out of the purchase should the inspection report uncover structural damage or issues with critical systems that would be too costly to the buyer to undertake.

 There could be safety issues the buyer may want to address and the report will highlight these things so that the potential buyer is aware of them and can make necessary fixes.
-The inspection can uncover illegal additions to the property or components that were not done to building code as well.
-This can pose a problem for the buyer in the future and ultimately leave them responsible for these issues even though these were projects done prior to the purchase.
+The inspection can uncover illegal additions to the property or components that were not done to the building code as well.
+This can pose a problem for the buyer in the future and ultimately leave them responsible for these issues even though these were projects done before the purchase.

 9. Michael Zschunke – Berkshire Hathaway Home Services